-Bryan Cranston Terrorizes James Corden as The Elf on the Shelf
+Bryan Cranston Terrorizes James Corden as the Elf on the Shelf

 The Late Late Show aired a sketch on Monday in which Cranston gave the host a freaky (but funny) holiday gift.

 The video starts with Corden receiving an Elf on The Shelf toy from the Breaking Bad star.
-But instead of looking like the traditional Christmas toy, the doll resembled a miniature version of Cranston.
+Instead of looking like the traditional Christmas toy, the doll resembled a miniature version of Cranston.

-"He's quite a handsome fellow no?"
+"He's quite a handsome fellow, no?"
 Cranston says in the clip.

 For those unfamiliar with the Elf on the Shelf, the elf serves as Santa's eyes and ears and tells Mr. Claus when a child has been naughty or nice.
 Cranston's version promises to do the same and report Corden's behavior back to Old St. Nick.